suriyun-production/shooter-io-docs/docs/pages/016-_BATTLE-IO--BOMBER-IO--SHOOTER-IO---Dedication-Command-Line-Arguments.md

 *   \-gameServerStart : Start dedicate server
 *   \-gameServerPort : Change server port
 *   \-gameMaxConnections : Max server connections
+*   \-gameOnlineScene : Scene name which players will join for the battle
 *   \-gameRule : Name of game rule, for the demo there are IONetworkGameRule, DeathMatchNetworkGameRule
 *   \-gameBotCount : Amount of bots

 Example of command line usage (For Linux/Mac)

-> ./Build.x86\_64 -gameServerStart -gameServerPort 7700 -gameMaxConnections 50 -gameRule IONetworkGameRule -gameBotCount 10
+> ./Build.x86\_64 -gameServerStart -gameServerPort 7700 -gameMaxConnections 50 -gameOnlineScene "Battle" -gameRule "IONetworkGameRule" -gameBotCount 10

 For Windows you can set arguments in shortcut’s properties